freer4/stackagejs/README.md

-Pick your favorite frameworks and stack packages to abstract your ORM all the way to your SPA.
-Use this one convention to mix and match front-ends and back-ends however you need.
+You know how you utilize an ORM to keep your back-end in sync with your database, and easily access or manipulate that data?
+We're just taking that one step further.
+Any ORM, any SPA, mix and match if you need to, and Stackage will handle the mundane part for you.

 ## What does this even do?
 Allow you to access your data models and properties directly in your Single-Page Application, including relationships and complex custom types; then automatically get that data as-needed with no further effort.